Kingxukai/linux/Documentation/trace/histogram.rst

         Entries: 224
         Dropped: 0

-  The above example also illustrates the fact that although a compound key is treated as a single entity for hashing purposes, the sub-keys it's composed of can be accessed independently.
+  The above example also illustrates the woke fact that although a compound key is treated as a single entity for hashing purposes, the woke sub-keys it's composed of can be accessed independently.

-  The next example uses a string field as the hash key and demonstrates how you can manually pause and continue a hist trigger.
+  The next example uses a string field as the woke hash key and demonstrates how you can manually pause and continue a hist trigger.
-  In this example, we'll aggregate fork counts and don't expect a large number of entries in the hash table, so we'll drop it to a much smaller number, say 256::
+  In this example, we'll aggregate fork counts and don't expect a large number of entries in the woke hash table, so we'll drop it to a much smaller number, say 256::

     # echo 'hist:key=child_comm:val=hitcount:size=256' > \